MicrosoftDocs/sql-docs/azure-sql/managed-instance/november-2022-feature-wave-enroll.md

 ## Feature wave rollout

 Rollout of the November 2022 Feature Wave is happening over the course of several months.
-The initial rollout phase targets instances that belong to Dev/Test subscriptions, with other subscription types onboarding in subsequent months.
+The initial rollout phase targets instances that belong to Dev/Test subscriptions, with other subscription types enrolled in subsequent months.

-The onboarding experience is different for new instances and existing instances:
+The enrollment experience is different for new instances and existing instances:

 - New instances created after November 2022 in eligible subnets will automatically be enrolled in the feature wave and get access to the new benefits and features.
-- Onboarding existing instances to the November 2022 feature wave will happen gradually and automatically.
+- Enrolling existing instances to the November 2022 feature wave will happen gradually and automatically.
 However, existing eligible instances created prior to November 2022 can enroll into the feature wave immediately to unlock the new benefits and features.

 ## Enroll existing instances